Think with Enlab

 }

-• Register your configuration class instead of using the Options pattern: Options pattern is a good choice when your configuration is unstable and should be recomputed on every request, or you want to manage the change options for notifications.
+• Register your configuration class instead of using the Options pattern: Options pattern is a good choice when your configuration is unstable and should be recomputed on every request or you want to manage the change options for notifications.
 However, it is less useful in my opinion because you won’t need it in most cases.
 If you must use it, please add the comment below:

 • Revert the static properties on the EmailSettings class but keep the private setters.